EU stays mute on Catalonia

 The EU has been facing a dilemma with Catalonia.

-Some EU countries fear separatist movements on their own turf, and the EU fears being seen as encouraging secession movements in any of its member state.
+Some EU countries are concerned with separatist movements on their own turf, and the EU fears being seen as encouraging secession in any of its member states.

 However, the police crackdown puts the EU in the spotlight.
 It makes it difficult to stand up for the rule of law when it has been enforced by Spanish authorities violently attacking peaceful voters - even if the referendum itself had been deemed unconstitutional.